- The First World War also known as World War 1 was a global conflict which started from 28 July 1914 and lasted till 11 November 1918.

 - When the Belgian government refused, Germany invaded Belgium on 3rd August and declared war on France the same day.

 - With this, Belgian government requested support from Britain.
 In reference to the 1839 Treaty of London, Britain declared war on Germany on August 4th.

 - Britain and France together declared war on Austria-Hungary on 12th August and Japan joined the Allied powers on 23rd August.

 - Ottoman Empire entered war in November 1914 and joined Central powers.

-- The U.S remained neutral until 1917, although it supplied war materials and goods to Allied nations.
-But U.S joined the war and declared war on Germany on 6th April 1917.
+- The U.S remained neutral until 1917, although it supplied war materials and goods to Allied powers.
+U.S joined the war against Germany on 6th April 1917.

 - The reason behind this was that the German navy was sinking the American merchant ships to break the supply line from U.S to Britain and Germany was provoking Mexico to attack the U.S.